Heather Maxwell: History

-In 2011 Heather returned to Mali as a Fulbright Scholar for a teaching stint in Bamako at the National Conservatory of Music.
+In 2011 Maxwell returned to Mali as a Fulbright Scholar for a teaching stint in Bamako at the National Conservatory of Music.
 The coup d'état on March 22, 2012 cut that short and she returned to the US.
 Later that year Heather joined the Voice of America in Washington, D.C. as host and producer of the worldwide radio program Music Time in Africa.